RickRieger/i-need-space/README.md

 Each satellite pass object contains four properties:
 * rise        - contains information on when the satellite rises over the horizon into view
 * culmination - contains information on when the satellite peaks in its arc on the horizon
-* set         - contains informatinon on when the satellite sets below the horizon
+* set         - contains information on when the satellite sets below the horizon
 * visible     - true or false whether or not the satellite will be visible

 == RESPONSE ==